mattwaler/mattwaler/README.md

 # 👋🏼 Hello!
 I'm Matt Waler.

-I am a frontend-focused developer from Ohio.
-I graduated from Ohio University in 2016 and I've been developing ever since.
+I am a JavaScript-focused developer from Ohio.
 I am a firm believer that simple, pragmatic, and readable code is far superior to complex abstractions.

 ## 🛠 Skills